alibukhari6728/The-Document-Maestro/README.md

 # The Document Maestro
-A langchain-based retrieval-augmented-generation pipeline for multi-modal PDF analysis with a focus on ESG document analysis.
+A Langchain-powered retrieval-augmented-generation pipeline for comprehensive multi-modal analysis of PDFs, specifically tailored for ESG document probing.

 ![Screenshot from 2024-02-26 16-28-24](https://github.com/alibukhari6728/The-Document-Maestro/assets/63595396/1f8d9f3f-0ba3-47b1-bdfd-92a0c8900fdc)

 ## Environment

-To set-up the environment, please run the following commands:
+To weave the environment for this digital alchemy, follow these incantations:

 ```
 conda env create -f environment.yml